ChongyaSong/YouML/README.md

 1. Installing a Python3 interpreter with a version of 3.8 or later (pip is included by default).<br />
 https://www.python.org/downloads/

-2. Opening a command prompt/terminal and navigating to the uncompressed folder `YouML-main`.<br />
+2. Opening a command prompt/terminal and navigating to the uncompressed folder `YouML-main/YouML_MacOS` or `YouML-main/YouML_Linux_Windows`.<br />
    Reminder: installing YouML outside the folder YouML will result in `ModuleNotFoundError`).

 3. `python3 setup_pip.py install`<br />
-This command installs YouML and the associated dependencies on your machine, which can be launched by command: “YouML” (case-insensitive).
+This command installs YouML and the associated dependencies on your machine, which can be launched by command: “YouML” (case-insensitive on MacOS, but case-sensitive on Linux and Windows Subsystem for Linux).

 ### Optional (`highly recommended`)
+1. For MacOS
 `which YouML | xargs -I {} cp {} /Applications`<br />
 This command creates a copy of YouML executable in folder /Applications.
+Now, you can drag & drop it to anywhere (e.g., dock) and/or open it by clicking.

+2. For Linux
+`which YouML | xargs -I {} cp {} ~/`<br />
-Now, you can drag & drop it anywhere (e.g., dock) and open it by clicking.
+This command creates a copy of YouML executable in your home folder ~/.
+Now, you can drag & drop it to anywhere (e.g., dock) and/or open it by clicking.

+2. For Windows Subsystem for Linux (WSL)
+`which YouML | xargs -I {} sudo bash -c 'cat << EOF > /usr/share/applications/YouML.desktop
+[Desktop Entry]
+Type=Application
+Name=YouML
+Version=0.6
+Exec={}
+EOF'`<br />
+This command creates a copy of YouML executable in your start menu of Windows.
+Now, you can move it to anywhere (e.g., taskbar) and/or open it by clicking.

 ----